ShamaTorgal/M2-EmbSys/Project/2_Architecture/README.md

 #### GPIO

-* User Interface - Button
+* User Interface - Button / switch
 The button is used as a user input.
 It is used when the user wants to supply the water irrespective of soil moisture condition.

 #### LCD Display